Sylvexia/personal_research/12-2_Personal_Research.md

 - Unified way to add operation in posit wrapper
 	- Supported all posit config of $+$, $-$, $\times$, $\div$, select, compare
 	- Verified how to link the library with custom c example.
+- Trying to work with end-to-end flow
-- We have linked the universal library wrapper to the MNIST model, and compiled with user driver code.
+	- Linked the wrapper to the MNIST model
+	- Compiled with user driver code.
+	- We can execute and get the model result.
 	- Result is currently not verified.

+# How to compile model to library

+1. Set Environment variable
+2. Using `onnx-mlir`, to compile`model.onnx` -> `model.so`
+3. Using `g++`, to compile `userDriver.cpp` + `model.so` -> `run.exe`
+4. You can execute and get the result from `run.exe`

+command:

+1.

 both posit and non-posit has ciface `_mlir_ciface_main_graph_llvm`